-The Pakistan-India secretary-level talks are taking place in the background of the consistent claim of India that Kashmir is its integral part.
-Pakistan has a very bitter experience of talks with India.
-There is every reason to believe that India has come to the negotiating table only to avert world pressure against it in the wake of its brutalities in the occupied territory.
+he Pakistan-India secretary-level talks are taking place against the background of the consistent claims of India that Kashruir is its integral part.
+Pakistan had very bitter experience of talks with India.
+There is every reason to belive that India has come to the negotiation table only avert world pressure against it in the wake of its brutalities in the oc-

-At a time when Kashmiris resistance movement has reached its climax and Kashmiris are being subjected to continued repression at the hands of Indian security forces, the talks could not be successful.
-The talks are an effort to gain time for India to contain Kashmiris struggle for freedom from Indian clutches.
-This seems very familiar to the farce played by India in 1948 and 1962 when the Kashmiris struggle had entered into a decisive phase and India was under pressure to let Kashmir seek freedom.
-The Pakistan government should not be duped by the Indian ruse of talks.
-It should reaffirm to Kashmiri freedom fighters that it would never compromise on the Kashmiris' right to self-determination.
-A review of the issue and its background at this moment may help reader find a true picture.
+At a time when Kashmiris resistance movement has reached its climax and Kashmiris are being subjected to continued repression by the Indian security forces, the talks could not be sucsoful.
+The talks are an effort to gain time for India to contain cessful.
+The talks are an effort to gain time for India to contain knahmiris strutgele for freedom from Indian clutches.
+This is a farce played by India also in 1948 and 1962 when the Kashmiris strutgele had entered into a decisive phase and India was underpressure to let Kashmir secode.
+The Fakistan government should not be duped by the Indian ruse of talks and give a signal to Kashmiri freedom fighters that it would never compromise on the Kashmirin right to self-determination.
+A review of the issue and its background at this moment may help reader find a true nicture.

-The Kashmir dispute has been brought to the forefront of world agenda by the heroic struggle of national resistance in Kashmir during the last four years.
-Over 30,000 people have been martyred and over 60,000 permanently disabled while bracing the Indian terror machine against Jehad in Kashmir.
-The new generation of the Muslims of Jammu and Kashmir have resolved to rebel against India's illegitimate occupation whatever be the cost.
-Even half a million personnel of Indian armed and security forces, with all the brute technological force at their command, have been unable to silence the urge for freedom and self-determination.
-The future of Kashmir is destined to be decided in accordance with the wishes of the people of Jammu and Kashmir.
+The Kashmir dispute has been brought to the forefront of The Kashmir dispute has been brought to the forefront of world agenda by the heroic struggle of national resistance in Kashmir during the last years.
+Over 30,000 people have been martyred and over 60,000 permanently disabled while bracing the Indian terror machine against jehad in Kashmir.
+The new generation of the Muslims of Janunu and Kashmir have resolved to rebel against India's illegitimate occupation whatever be the cost.
+Even half a million pernonnel of Indian armed and security forces, with all the brute technological force at their command, have been unable to silence the urge for freedom and self-dermination.
+The future of Kashmir is destined to be decided in accordance with the wishes of the people of Jammu and Kashhad ignored too long.

-Instead of falling prey to Indian talks ploy, there's need to focus the attention not only of Pakistani people and government, but also of the world at large, on the issue of Kashmir, which despite increasing suffering of the Kashmiri people had lied buried under the mountains of papers at the United Nations Security Council and which even the government and people of Pakistan had ignored too long.
+Instead of falling prey to Indian talks ploy, there is need to focus the attention not only of Paldstani people and government, but also of the world at large, on the issue of Kashmir which despite increasing suffering of the Kashmiri people had lied buried under the mountains of papers at the United Nations Security Council and which even the government and people of Paldstan

-Muslim Muttahida Mahaz's illustrious campaign in 1987 to mobilise mass support for restoration of this right to self-determination and the collapse of the ballot box in 1987 represents a water-shed.
+Muslims Muttahida Mahaz's illustrious campaign in 1987 to Muslims Muttahida Mahas's illustrious campaign in 1987 to mobilise mass support for restoration of this right to self-determination and the collapse of the ballot box in 1987 represents a water-shed.
 It was as a result of the elections to the Kashmir Legislative Assembly that the people of Jammu and Kashmir became totally disappointed with the prevailing sham of the constitutional and political process, which had been continuously managed and blatantly rigged by the Indian government and its collaborators in the state of Jammu and Kashmir.